beched/hehdirb/README.md

 The FastGet and MassGet classes are hehreq wrappers for gevent-driven single and multiple hosts processing respectively.
 They use Python logging interface to log stuff.
 They do not log 302 and 404 responses by default (see FastGet.report).
+There's also an option to insert results into MySQL database for further analysis and filtering.

+Small HTTP HEAD packet is hardcoded into the HehReq.get method.
+Automatic GET/HEAD switching has not yet been implemented.

 Prefix heh- in the name is from Avar "hehgo", which literally means "fast".